 Fourth, large banks are already beginning to develop infrastructures to support the new assets and payment systems based in the blockchain.
 In June 2017, a group of seven of Europe’s largest banks formed a blockchain consortium.
 Forming the consortium was necessary for simplifying payments.
 Therefore, the result has been advantageous for small and medium enterprises across national borders.

-Now, there are many benefits to going paperless and eliminating the need for many brick and mortar establishments.
+However, now there are many benefits to going paperless and eliminating the need for many brick and mortar establishments.
 Also, banks can offer faster, easier, and cheaper transactions for their customers.
 Hence, using blockchain innovations will create transactions that are a fraction of current costs.

 Recently, the consortium has indicated more European banks have plans to join in 2018.
 As the European consortium grows, it wouldn’t be surprising to see other banks around the world engaging in similar activities.